yeanca/Africanies/README.md

-# Africanies Shipping managemnet App
+# Africanies Shipping Management App
 ## Overview

 This is a simple Angular app built for Angular developer role take-home assignment.
 It includes: